-Completion of the Innovation minor in AAHD will require 15 credit hours.
+Completion of the Collaborative Innovation minor in AAHD will require 15 credit hours.

 Declaration of the Minor will require enrollment in, or completion of DESN 20203 (Design Matters).
 Students may contact the department Director of Undergraduate Studies or the Innovation Minor’s Director for information, or declare the Minor in the department office.
 Design majors will not be permitted to declare in the Minor.

 Collaborative Innovation Minor Sequence (PDF, 1MB)

 Articulate the tenets of the design thinking methods and apply methodologies to identify problems and developing service, product and experience solutions.